tuhai63/electron-client-es6/README.md

 ## Install dependencies

-After cloning the repo execute `npm install` in 'app' subdirectory to install all dependencies.
+After cloning the repo, execute `npm install` in 'app' subdirectory to install all dependencies.
 For the client, `jspm install` will be invoked automatically as `npm postinstall` script!
 Since this POC will be refreshed with new dependencies added, please make sure you run `npm install` every time you pull from repository.

-## Run the application
+## Run the application as Desktop

-Go to the parent directory of 'app' folder, type `electron app`.
+After starting `node-server-es6` by typing `npm run dev`, go to the parent directory of 'app' folder, type `electron app`.

+## Run the application as Web

+After starting `node-server-es6` by typing `npm run dev`, go to 'app' folder, type `gulp web`.

-## Debug the browser process
+## Debug the browser process of the Desktop Application

 You can easily debug the browser process of the application with built-in Chrome debugger.
 Once the application is running, go to menu 'View->Toggle Developer Tools'.

-## Debug the main process
+## Debug the Web application

-You can debug the main process of the application with Visual Studio Code.
-Go to the parent directory of app, type 'electron -debug app'.
-In Visual Studio Code, start debugger by 'Attach'.
-For electron document on this subject, go to http://electron.atom.io/docs/v0.33.0/tutorial/debugging-main-process/.
+You can easily debug the browser process of the Web application by using the Chrome debugger.

 ## Creating the Electorn App package